Moddable-OpenSource/moddable/documentation/network/ble/ble.md

 		"$(MODDABLE)/modules/network/ble/manifest_server.json",
 	],

+<a id="usingble"></a>
 ### Using BLE

-BLE applications typically subclass `BLEClient` or `BLEServer` and add device and/or application specific code.
+BLE applications typically subclass `BLEClient` or `BLEServer` and then add device and/or application specific code.
 The following BLE client example subclasses `BLEClient` to scan for and discover peripherals:

 	import BLEClient from "bleclient";